FREQUENTLY ASKED QUESTIONS

-All lessons are held at my home in Newton Leys, Milton Keynes (click for a map).
-Location is due to change later in the year, and is likely to be in the MK7 area.
+All lessons are held at my home in Old Farm Park, Milton Keynes, MK7.
 Students play on a well-maintained acoustic piano.

 Lessons are possible in your home during the school day only.
 A minimum of 1 hour of tuition must be booked per week and distance conditions apply.

 Do I need to buy anything else?